yetulaxman/ContainersHPC2024/_hands-on/fastqc_nextflow.md

 nextflow run fastqc.nf
 #nextflow run fastqc.nf --reads data2/*_{1,2}_subset.fq.gz
 ```
-Please note that if you use $LOCAL_SCRATCH in the batch script, make sure to request NVMe disk space in sbatch directives by adding `#SBATCH --gres=nvme:<value in GB>`

 Replace <project> with the correct project number and copy the resulting script to a file ( e.g., nextflow_fastqc.sh).
 And then submit it to HPC cluster as below:

 ```bash
 sbatch nextflow_fastqc.sh
 ```
-Once Nextflow job gets resources on HPC cluster, the job will get executed.
+Once the Nextflow job gets resources on HPC cluster, the job will get executed.
 The script will pull the necessary container image on the fly and run the FastQC analysis inside the container.
 Monitor contents of slurm output file (`slurm-<jobid>.out` ) in the same directory.
 Once the analysis is finished, you can see that *FastqQC* analysis was performed as shown below:

 ```bash